 With Star Wars: Galaxy's Edge set to debut at the end of summer, it's likely that this will be a busier Halloween, Thanksgiving and Christmas holiday season at Walt Disney World.
 Many vacationers who are set on experiencing the land soon after it opens will likely set their sights on the holiday season, especially with Star Wars: Rise of the Resistance opening Dec.
 5. We cannot blame them.
 If you're among these folks and you haven't yet booked your trip, we recommend you get a hop on it!
 And we do recommend you plan to stay on-site at an official Walt Disney World hotel (lucky for you, we offer discounts on Walt Disney World hotel rooms).

 Disney’s FastPass+ service will not initially be offered for Millennium Falcon: Smugglers Run or Star Wars: Rise of the Resistance at Disney’s Hollywood Studios.

 Early 2020 and Spring 2020

-No matter when you plan to visit Star Wars: Galaxy's Edge at Disney World, we will be bringing you our best tips and advice so you can experience this exciting new destination with the least amount of time in line.
+No matter when you plan to visit Star Wars: Galaxy's Edge at Walt Disney World, we will be bringing you our best tips and advice so you can experience this exciting new destination with the least amount of time in line.

-While you're waiting for this galactic opening, drop us a line in comments and let us know what you're most excited about!
+Have you visited Star Wars: Galaxy's Edge at Disney World?
+Planning a trip to Batuu?
+Drop us a line in comments and let us know what you're most excited about!

-Related: Best Time to Visit Disney World
+Related: Best Time to Visit Walt Disney World